Rise to Success: Career Highlights of Robert De Niro

 1988: Turned Down Role in The Last Temptation of Christ

-In 1988, Robert De Niro turned down the opportunity to play Jesus Christ in Martin Scorsese's The Last Temptation of Christ, although he offered to do it as a favor if needed.
-Willem Dafoe was cast instead.
+In 1988, Robert De Niro turned down an opportunity to play Jesus Christ in Martin Scorsese's The Last Temptation of Christ.

 1989: Co-founded TriBeCa Productions

-1989: Starring in Jacknife and We're No Angels
+1989: Starred in Jacknife and We're No Angels

-In 1989, Robert De Niro starred in Jacknife alongside Ed Harris and Kathy Baker, and in the crime comedy We're No Angels with Sean Penn and Demi Moore.
-The former film revolves around the complex relationship between a Vietnam veteran, his sister and fellow army buddy, and the latter is about escaped convicts on the run.
+In 1989, Robert De Niro starred in the drama Jacknife alongside Ed Harris and Kathy Baker.
+He also starred in the crime comedy We're No Angels with Sean Penn and Demi Moore, a remake of the 1955 film of the same name.

 Loading Video...